CloudStrings/testing-sample-devops-agent-eks-workshop-with-GitOps/README.md

 The Retail Store Sample App is a deliberately over-engineered e-commerce application designed to demonstrate microservices patterns and AWS service integrations:

 ![Architecture](./docs/images/architecture.png)

-> **Note:** The UI service uses a ClusterIP service type (not a public ALB).
-To access the application, use `kubectl port-forward svc/ui 8080:80 -n ui` and open http://localhost:8080 in your browser.
-This approach is intentional for lab/demo environments to avoid exposing the application publicly.

 ### Microservice Components